Core rules

 Critical Success and Failure

-A equal to the Target Number is always a success and grants additional effect.
+A roll equal to the Target Number is a critical success and grants additional effect.

-• Skill and attribute tests provide a situational advantage such as extra movement, Advantage on the next roll, or clearing the most recent Drawn card pulled.
+- Skill and attribute tests provide a situational advantage such as extra movement, advantage on the next roll, or reduced resource costs.

-A roll of a 20 is always a failure and incurs a steep cost.
+A roll of a 20 is a critical failure and incurs a steep cost.

-• The victim must immediately Draw Deep or suffers another situational hindrance - the gun jams, they slip and fall, an alarm sounds.
+- The victim must immediately exert or suffers another situational hindrance - the gun jams, they slip and fall, an alarm sounds.

 Aid

 A character may assist another in any situation that they could reasonably help.
-Aiding another character grants them adv on a Test.
-It typically takes the same amount of time as the test, e.g. an action in combat.
+Aiding another character grants them advantage on a test.
+It typically takes the same amount of time as the test, e.g. an action to aid an attack in combat.

 Group Tests

-If the entire group is attempting an action, the character with the lowest target number rolls the test.
+If the entire group is attempting an action, the character with the lowest TN rolls the test.
 Other characters can aid as normal.

 Opposed Rolls